-Lord, you now have set your servant free to go in peace as you have promised;
+Lord, you now have set your servant free to go in peace as you have promised; For these eyes of mine have seen the Savior, © 2024 The Domestic and Foreign Missionary Society of the Protestant Episcopal Church in the United States of America.
+All rights reserved.

-January 31, 2021 - Epiphany 4 (B) The Feast of the Presentation
+January 28, 2024 - Epiphany 4 (B) The Feast of the Presentation